 Electrical Engineering for Non-Electrical Engineers

-- broaden your knowledge of wire and cable applications
+- Broaden your knowledge of electrical equipment, wire and cable applications

-- determine the requirements in the code for motor applications, substations and high voltage lines
+- Determine the code requirements for motor applications, substations, and high voltage lines

-This course, focused on basic electrical design concepts, is designed to meet today's demands for more integration of engineering disciplines in industrial and commercial design, construction and maintenance.
-It will familiarize you with basic electrical circuits and circuit parameters, and provide a general understanding of the methods used to design low voltage power distribution systems (for voltages 600 volts and below).
+This course focuses on basic electrical design concepts that will meet the demands of industrial and commercial design, construction, and maintenance.
+In addition to familiarizing participants with basic electrical circuits and circuit parameters, the course provides a general understanding of the methods used to design low voltage power distribution systems (600 volts or less).

 Who Should Attend